easee/awsx-vpc-nat-routes/README.md

-# Private subnet extension - NAT routes issue
+# Adding new private subnets - NAT routes issue

 This demo project demonstrates an issue with extending an `awsx.ec2.vpc` component with additional private subnets after the initial creation of the VPC.
 Pulumi tries to recreate NAT Gateway routes for existing private subnets.